alexashley/alexashley.github.io/_posts/2017-04-04-verifying-events.md

 ---
-title: Verifying PropertyChanged
+title: Verifying Events
 ---

+When test-driving or just adding tests to an existing class, we often need to verify that an event was raised.
+We could try to verify any state changes that the raised event causes, but that's not always easy to achieve when writing unit tests.
-Say we have a class, `MyObservableItem`, that implements `INotifyPropertyChanged`.
+For instance, say we have a class, `MyObservableItem`, that implements `INotifyPropertyChanged`.
 We want to raise `PropertyChanged` whenever the `Name` property changes; however, we're test-driving, so we first need to write a test that forces that change in the production code.

 ```cs